SylverStudios/SylverStudios.github.io/_posts/2025-04-22-ai-as-architect.md

 # Managing Changes

 I stage diffs as I go—if something's mostly right, I keep it but haven't committed yet.
 That way, I can trace each "chain of thought" to 1 commit, and incremental improvements of that commit are managed through staged diffs.
 Typically, I get 1–2 commits from this stage.
-Sometimes I don’t like the changes it makes, which is why I rely on staging to avoid losing anything useful.
+Sometimes I don't like the changes it makes, which is why I rely on staging to avoid losing anything useful.
 I drop the incoming changes, and provide the same review with the added context that it was wrong and I removed the changes.
 You can use anything to solve this, I just find the diff view of staged changes versus unstaged to be the easiest to compare.

 # When to Use Claude Code